-Fastboot, on the contrary, will make it impossible to access BIOS as it skips a lot of checks and boots into Windows directly.
+Fast Boot, on the contrary, will make it impossible to access BIOS as it skips a lot of checks and boots into Windows directly.
 USB devices like keyboards, mice, drives will not be available until Windows 10 loads up.
-As a result, it will prevent you from accessing BIOS setup during boot using the F2 or DEL key.
+As a result, it will prevent you from accessing the BIOS setup during Boot using the F2 or DEL key.

-If you need to access BIOS after enabling Fastboot, you will have to use the Advanced Recovery method from within the Windows.
+If you need to access BIOS after enabling Fast Boot, you will have to use the Advanced Recovery method within Windows.

-Enabling or Disabling Fast Boot in Windows 10 is completely different from one computer to another.
+Enabling or Disabling Fast Boot in Windows PC is completely different from one computer to another.
 Different Laptop/PC and motherboard manufacturers have their own set of steps to make changes in the bios.

 However, to have a basic idea, you can follow these below steps: